neocogent/sqlchain/README.md

 - **sqlchain-electrum**     - runs a private electrum server over the sqlchain-api layer

 #### Recent Updates

+Improved sync speed with another thread to handle output inserts/updates.
+These can happen "out of band" with the blocks/txs as long as in order.
+My testing on a "hybrid" 2 Core (8GB, SSD) server showed about double the tx/s conversion rate.
+I'll post some test results soon when it's fully sync'd again.

 Added sqlchain-init and installation guide (INSTALL.md) to help users get up and running.
 I've tested some more on Amazon EC2 and now also on a regular VPS account.
 So it's starting to get some workout and more bugs fixed.
 It sure runs faster on the VPS.
 I've found you can build a custom bitcoind and then rsync it up to the server and place in /usr/local/bin to override the default package install.
 That works.